 We lost our perfectly goofy, lovable, sweet Gizmo Grant on the morning of July 21, 2023.
 The last 24 hours with him were quick and unexpected with a condition that had stayed hidden until Thursday morning when he was found by his loving friends at Pooch Pad in Fuquay-Varina and treated swiftly by Dr. Merrick at Triangle Referral Vet Hospital.

 Gizmo will remain in us while we continue to celebrate small things, find joy in everyday activities and adventures, and love each other without judgment.
-He showed us what it was like to thrive when being able to be perfectly yourself and we will never be the same without him.
-Sending so much love to him on the rainbow bridge and beyond and thank you to all of our family and friends who have checked on us.
+He showed us what it was like to thrive when being able to be perfectly yourself.
+And we will never be the same without him.
+Sending so much love to him on the rainbow bridge and beyond.
+Thank you to all of our family and friends who have checked on us.